pypa/packaging.python.org/source/specifications/core-metadata.rst

 :mod:`python:email.parser` module can parse using the :data:`~.python:email.policy.compat32` policy.

+Whenever metadata is serialised to a byte stream (for example, to save to a file), strings must be serialised using the UTF-8 encoding.

 Although :pep:`566` defined a way to transform metadata into a JSON-compatible dictionary, this is not yet used as a standard interchange format.
 The need for tools to work with years worth of existing packages makes it difficult to shift